w3c/wai-media-intro/source/accessible-media/transcript.html.erb.md

 3. Identify each time the speaker changes.
 4. Include relevant non-speech information (e.g., sound effects, audience laughter).
-5. Include descriptions of important on-screen action or evens.
+5. Include descriptions of important on-screen action or events.
+If the media contains an audio-description track, transcribe and integrate the descriptions into the full transcript.
 6. Transcribe any on-screen text (e.g., telephone numbers, URLs, credits, etc.).